 - Ann Tod, INF Finance Director, presented the Financial Report to delegates,

 - The Governance Working Group, led by Independent Director, Octavia Gibson, delivered their report to Congress.
+Changes to the INF Articles of Association were approved unanimously.
+The updated articles may be found here: INF Articles of Association (July 2017)

 - Joanna Adams, CEO of England Netball and Lyndsey Impett, Operations Manager of Netball World Cup Liverpool 2019, presented their latest plans and progress for NWC2019.